 Did dinosaurs have feathers?
 In a biblical worldview, we do not expect to find feathered dinosaurs.
 Currently the evidence does not support the idea that dinosaurs were covered in feathers.
 Now while we may not know for sure what dinosaurs looked like, what we do know is that birds did not evolve from dinosaurs.

-You might think that Foley wasn’t clear and I was taking her words the wrong way but the prior paragraph makes it clear that Foley is just plain confused and unprepared to write science articles.
-She evidently is just copying and pasting words from other YEC literature without having done her own research.
+You might argue that Foley simply wasn’t clear in her statement and I was taking her words the wrong way but the prior paragraph makes it clear that Foley is just plain confused and unprepared to write science articles.
+She evidently is just copying and pasting words from other YEC literature without fully understanding the implications.
 She provides a perfect illustration of this behavior a few paragraphs later:

 Adding to the problems with evolutionary ideas about bird evolution is the fact that modern birds like parrots, loons, and owls are found in the fossil record in some of the very same layers as dinosaurs.
 How could modern birds have evolved from dinosaurs when modern, fully formed birds are found alongside dinosaurs in the very same layers?

-Leaving aside the fact she has her facts wrong in this paragraph, the paragraph above contains a common argument found in the YEC literature which repeats a classic misconception of evolutionary biology.
-This argument is akin to claiming that evolutionists believe that because domestic dog bones are found in the same cave with those of wolves this is proof that domestic dogs could not have evolved from wolves.
-Or the more common manifestation of this argument can be found every day on Facebook with the statement – if man came from apes, why are there still apes around today?
+Leaving aside the fact she has her facts wrong in this paragraph (modern parrots, loons and owls are NOT found in the same layers as dinosaurs), the paragraph above contains a common argument found in the YEC literature which repeats a classic misconception of evolutionary principle of common descent.
+Her argument is akin to claiming that evolutionists believe that if domestic dog bones are found in the same cave with those of wolves this would be proof that domestic dogs could not have evolved from wolves.
+Or the more common manifestation of this argument can be found every day on Facebook in the statement – if man came from apes, why are there still apes around today?

 Creationist organizations have, to their credit, warned their readers that this particular man/ape argument is fallacious and is a misconceptions of what evolutionary theory says or predicts.

 Foley’s use of this misconception, though, is especially egregious, and somewhat humorous, for two reasons.
-The first is that Answers in Genesis published her article apparently without realizing that she was propagating the same misconception that they claim they are aware is a fallacious argument.
+The first is that Answers in Genesis published her article apparently without realizing that she was propagating the same misconception that they claim they are aware is fallacious.
 This suggests a lack of editorial oversight by someone in their organization.

 The second is that Foley had written an article just five weeks earlier entitled “Creationists Misconceptions about Evolution” in which she specifically addressed the creationists’ misconception “if we evolved from apes, why are there still apes today?”
 So, five weeks later she pens an article for AiG in which she directly applies the very same fallacious argument she just warned creationists about using.

 The creationists’ literature is replete with similar examples of contradictory statements.
 Why?
-Because most of these writers have very little scientific training, have never been involved in research and grew up reading inaccurate creationists literature and rarely been exposed to the original scientific literature.
+Because most of these writers have very little scientific training, have never been involved in research and grew up on creationist’ literature rather than being exposed to original scientific literature.
 As a result, they frequently don’t understand biological concepts but have just memorized some facts some of which may not even be true or are outdated.
 Avery Foley describes herself as having a “Bachelor of Science in Religion from Liberty University and am working towards my Masters of Theological Studies from Liberty Baptist Theological Seminary.”
 Her lack of background knowledge and research of the subject she is writing about is very evident in her articles.
+She has been given a larger writing role for AiG in recent months often responding to articles about recent evolutionary biology discoveries.
+She has no scientific training at all but she is tasked with providing scientific answers for a large audience.
 It is unfortunate for the Christian community that this is what passes as creationists’ scholarship.

 In another article written by Foley a few months earlier she began by stating “Those who don’t buy into evolutionary dogma are often laughed out of scholarly circles or accused of being anti-science or even anti-intellectual.”
 I won’t go that far but I will say that when one’s writing demonstrates a high level of scientific illiteracy it is not unexpected that a certain amount of justified criticism should come your way.